elzetia/Documentation/docs/RedM/clothing-store.md

 --@param source is the serverID of the player
 --@param price is the price of the cloth
---@param moneyType is the devise of the price : 0 for normal & 1 for gold --@return true/false to accept/deny the purchase Config.CanBuy = function(source,price, moneyType)
+--@param moneyType is the devise of the price : 0 for normal & 1 for gold -- @return true/false to accept/deny the purchase
+Config.CanBuy = function(source,price, moneyType)
   return true
 end